BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Headaches are, unfortunately, a common third trimester symptom.
 They’re likely due to the increased weight of baby, which can increase tension on your body and impact your posture, along with other factors like stress and lack of sleep.
 Acetaminophen (Tylenol) is generally considered safe to take during pregnancy.
 To prevent headaches, aim to keep stress in check, exercise a bit every day, eat regular and frequent meals, drink lots of fluids and prioritize sleep.

-Keep in mind that headaches can be a sign of preeclampsia, or high blood pressure during pregnancy that usually begins after week 20.
+Keep in mind that headaches can be a sign of preeclampsia, or high blood pressure during pregnancy, which can begin after week 20.
 Let your doctor know if you have severe headaches, especially if you have vision problems, vomiting or sudden swelling in your hands and feet.

 Is it too late to switch practices?